Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: The Kashiwara-Saito representation of

 \subsection{{\it L}-parameters, rank triangles and multisegments}

-By \cite{CFMMX}*{Section 4.3} we have that $L$-parameters with infinitesimal parameter $\lambda$ are in bijection with $H$-orbits in $V$.
-Recall that the open dense $H$-orbit in $V$ is defined by the ranks of all possible combinations of the matrices $x_4$, $x_3$, $x_2$ and $x_1$ appearing in $x\in V$.
-More generally, every $H$-orbit $C$ in $V$ is determined by the ranks that appear as
+We refer to $\GL_{16}(\CC)$-conjugacy classes of Langlands parameters as $L$-parameter.
+By \cite{CFMMX}*{Section 4.3} we know that $L$-parameters with infinitesimal parameter $\lambda$ are in bijection with $H$-orbits in $V$.
+Recall that the open dense $H$-orbit in $V$ is determined by the ranks of the matrices $x_4$, $x_3$, $x_2$, $x_1$ and the ranks of all permitted products of these matrices.
+More generally, every $H$-orbit $C$ in $V$ is determined by the values $r_{ij}$, for $1\leq j \leq i\leq 4$, where $r_{ii}\ceq \rank(x_i)$ and

-where $1\leq j\leq i\leq 4$, for any $x\in C$; these equations exactly describe $C$ as a variety.
+as $x$ ranges over $C$; these equations exactly describe $C$ as a variety.
 We arrange these ranks into a triangle to reflect the corresponding combinations of the $x_i$ and refer to this as a {\it rank triangle}: